 - ½ teaspoon salt

-- ½ cup cold grass-fed butter, cubed (or ¼ cup cold coconut oil and ¼ cup palm shortening for dairy free)
+- ½ cup cold grass-fed butter cubed (or ¼ cup cold coconut oil and ¼ cup vegetable shortening for dairy free)

 - ¼ cup Mini Semi-Sweet Chocolate Chips